 A cyclist in motor vehicle traffic is fully exposed.
 In a collision, the vehicle deals the first blow to the body, but the secondary collision with the road or a curb can be even more severe.
 Common injuries cyclists suffer include:

 If you are severely injured in a bike accident, you may be entitled to recover damages for your medical bills, lost income, and pain and suffering.
 But, you can only recover damages if you prove the vehicle driver was at fault.
 This often requires assistance from an experienced personal injury lawyer who can assemble the evidence necessary to make the case.
-At Brach Eichler Injury Lawyers, we have the knowledge and skills you can trust.
-We have recovered more than $425 million in compensation for injured clients in NJ, and we are ready to put our skill and determination to work for you.
+Your New Jersey personal injury attorneys at Brach Eichler Injury Lawyers have knowledge and skills you can trust.
+We have recovered more than $535 million in compensation for injured clients in NJ, and we are ready to put our skill and determination to work for you.

 We are the trial attorneys with the experience and knowledge to get you the results you deserve.
 At Brach Eichler Injury Lawyers, we take time to get to know you, as well as your case.
 We are committed to excellence.
 It is important for our team to understand your fears, concerns and expectations.
 We are always available to answer any questions, and are willing to come to you if you are unable to come to us.